 “I wish the advertising industry would move in that direction as well to make people fall in love with their bodies again.
 Customers’ needs have changed – the advertising industry needs to make a change towards a more human, down-to-earth approach.”

-Matilde Merli chose to focus his creative idea based on his “journey of self-therapy; of understanding the emotions that are gripping my heart and mind which many times we are not able to understand until we see them on a more concrete level, in shapes and colors.”
+Matilde Merli chose to focus her creative idea based on a “journey of self-therapy; of understanding the emotions that are gripping my heart and mind which many times we are not able to understand until we see them on a more concrete level, in shapes and colors.”

 “I believe this is a time of change and print is an amazing way to take your art from your everyday sketchbook to make something greater and different.
 We should give more attention to art prints over digital work to create something tangible.”